Ilyes-Origamist/FastSLAM-Tests/README.md

 ## TODO
 - Add support for different sensor models
-- Add configuration file support
+- Add configuration file support (define all parameters in a config file)
 - Implement map saving/loading functionality

 ## How to Run